Rimfire rifles are extremely popular, and for good reason. They are a must have addition to any gun collection.

 But even though it's a great rifle, how do know what the best rimfire scope is?

-There area lot of opinions on what the best rimfire scope is and once again, I've narrowed down the list for you.
+There area lot of opinions on what the best scope for rimfire rifles are so once again, I've narrowed down the list for you and want to reveal out top picks right away!

 It wasn't easy narrowing down the list to 5, but we did it.
 We tested and reviewed dozens of different rimfire scopes and brands to try and find the best rimfire scope for the money.
 I think we did it.